RTS2013/RTS/README.md

   *  Weapons
   *  Pre-war Tech

+Map characteristics:
+  *  Procedurally generated
+  *  Day/Night cycle
+  *  Night cycle spawns "enemies"
+  *  Night will be bad for Humans; reduced visability, slower movement? etc...
+  *  Day will be bad for Mutants;  reduced visability, more damage? etc...
+  *
+  *  only bi-level ?
+  *  water ?
+  *  do different terrains spawn different "enemies"; does a map with no dessert fail to produce "enemies" w/venom?

   ==========================================================================================

 You're a lone human with the determination to survive in a post apocalyptic world.